scaperoth/Pacer/example/models/links-jumper/notes.md

 ### NEW APPROACH
 use spline trajectory planning for desired base velocity and position instead of polynomial calculation from before

+#### Update
+using three nodes for spline calculation: start, lowest point, and finish.
+The values placed at these points are experimental at best at this point

 ### NEW APPROACH
 use phases for different parts of the movement to form a state machine.
 Phases used are LOADED, STARTED, LIFTOFF, and LANDED.
 Each phase is controlled differently.
 In LOADED, stand-trajectory -- or, in this project, jumper-planner -- sets the standing position.
 STARTED is activated when # of contaces, NC, is greater than zero.
 In STARTED, base velocity and position are determined by spline code.
 If the current phase is STARTET and the NC is 0, the phase changes to LIFTOFF.
 In LIFTOFF, the joint-PID controller is started which gets its desired values from the jumper-planner code.
 If NC > 0 and the phase is LIFTOFF, the phase changes to LANDED.